 Where Do You Buy Blank Acrylic for Place Cards?

-Our shop has a wide variety of acrylic place cards.
+Our Etsy shop has a wide variety of acrylic place cards.
 We carry many shapes including hexagon, round, half moon, and arch.
 We can even make custom shapes to fit your wedding style.

 What is the Best Vinyl to Use on Acrylic Blanks?